Things to do in narrogin

 The trail starts near Kipling and Gordon Streets, and follows along beside the creek to Herald Street.

-Along the way find a playground, artwork, the Noongar Dreaming Site, and the skate park.
+Along the way find a playground, artwork, the Noongar Dreaming Site, and the new skate park.

 old courthouse museum

 The Old Courthouse Museum displays an eclectic mix of historical memorabilia, photos, and locally produced objet d’art.

 The Museum boasts a large and fascinating collection of pieces, which have undergone significant cataloguing.

 Find the museum on the corner of Earl and Egerton Streets.

 Phone: 9881 6758.